What is nutrient management?

 Convert laboratory phosphorous results from the original testing method to Kelowna method used in B.C.

-Learn how to prepare nutrient management plans through a Ministry of Agriculture, Food and Fisheries training program.
+Learn how to prepare nutrient management plans through a ministry training program.

 Determine the nutrient contributions of nitrogen, phosphorus and potassium from manures and the other organic nutrient sources.